 I think that’s part of why I throw away old journals when I get suicidal.
 I don’t like the idea of me being dead and someone reading raw, unfiltered me.
 When I was recently hospitalized, I took my current journal in with me in my purse, and it bothers me to know that people probably looked through it when they were listing my belongings in emerg, the assessment unit, and then the inpatient unit.
 I have no way of knowing whether they did or not, but given how shitty many of the staff were, I would be surprised.

 I’m okay (most of the time) being in my head with that me, but that’s just for me, not other people.
 There are exceptions, though, not with keeping journals to myself, but going unfiltered.
-There are occasionally people that I decide I feel safe with, so I turn the filter off, at which point all hell may break loose, because that me really is not suitable for public consumption.
+There are occasionally people that I decide I feel safe with, so I turn the filter off, at which point all hell may break loose, because unfiltered me is a scary thing to behold.

 Anyway, bringing it back to journalling, I’m going to continue letting the batshit flow freely, but not dig it up again once it’s in the past.
 I don’t have any older journals now because they all got thrown out a few months ago.
 To keep from losing the useful bullet journal component in the future, I’ve decided to keep my bullet journal and let-the-crazy-flow-freely journal in different notebooks.
 The bullet journals I can keep, the crazy ones I can toss as the urge strikes.